 Since its incorporation in 1963, city planners and administrators have employed a thoughtful approach to growth and development to maintain the city's park-like atmosphere.
 Miles of bicycle paths and multi-purpose trails, an equestrian center, recreation fields and parks enhance the quality of life for the city's 36,000 residents.

 In February 2004, the Parkland City Commission approved the merger of the city's law enforcement operations with the Broward Sheriff's Office, effective March 1, 2004.

-The district has an annual operating budget of approximately $6 million and provides for 40 positions including a district captain, one lieutenant, five sergeants, 29 deputies and other positions.
+The district has an annual operating budget of approximately $10 million and provides for 55 positions, including a district captain, one executive lieutenant, seven sergeants, 41 deputies and other civilian positions.

 Vacation Home Check

 BSO offers residents in its jurisdictions a free Vacation Home Check program.
 If you are going out of town and would like a daily check while you are away, please fill out